-Berkshire Hathaway Inc. (A), the holding company run by billionaire Warren Buffett, offered to buy Residential Capital LLC’s mortgage unit.
+Berkshire Hathaway Inc. (A:US), the holding company run by billionaire Warren Buffett, offered to buy Residential Capital LLC’s mortgage unit.

-Berkshire seeks to replace Fortress Investment Group LLC (FIG) as the initial bidder at an auction for the bankrupt company’s most-valuable asset.
+Berkshire seeks to replace Fortress Investment Group LLC (FIG:US) as the initial bidder at an auction for the bankrupt company’s most-valuable asset.

 “Both offers will remain open for the court to approve and the debtors to execute on or before June 19,” Berkshire said.
 On June 18, U.S. Bankruptcy Court Judge Martin Glenn is scheduled to consider approving auctions for the assets and naming Fortress’ Nationstar Mortgage Holdings Inc. and Ally as the initial bidders.

 ResCap filed for bankruptcy May 14 with plans to sell most of its assets to Fortress.
 Ally, a Detroit-based bank that specializes in car loans, owns ResCap.